-† We do not recommend that you recirculate this solution.
-However, if your machine is equipped with a recirculation system for this solution, we recommend that you recirculate the solution for only the first 15 minutes of the day and change the filters every other week. ‡ Drain final-rinse tanks as needed for cleanliness.
+^{} We do not recommend that you recirculate this solution.
+However, if your machine is equipped with a recirculation system for this solution, we recommend that you recirculate the solution for only the first 15 minutes of the day and change the filters every other week.